Italian, Spanish debt premia fall to lowest since mid-2011

 * T-note/Bund yield spread may widen further-analyst

-LONDON, Jan 2 (Reuters) - The premiums Italian and Spanish bonds offer over benchmark German Bunds fell to their lowest since mid-2011 on Thursday after manufacturing surveys beat expectations in both southern euro zone countries.
+LONDON, Jan 2 (Reuters) - The premium Italian and Spanish bonds offer over benchmark German Bunds fell to its lowest since mid-2011 on Thursday after manufacturing surveys beat expectations in both southern euro zone countries.